 YTD RoA is 4.13%, and the target was 4.14%.
 Two of the five ratios are within benchmarks.
-Debt to Total Assets was a little high, as expected, due to bond issuance and the Bad Debt Ratio is high largely because the allowance was increased at the end of the year.
-Days Sales Outstanding is underperforming by two days.
+Debt to Total Assets was a little high, as expected, due to bond issuance and the Bad Debt Ratio is high largely because

 Chair Lenz asked CFO Shawa to provide the normal value of the total Bad Debt amount prior to COVID-19.
-CFO Shawa responded that the normal 12-month value is \$1.2M to \$1.5M and during COVID-19 it has doubled, but that was projected to happen is needed to run the units with a simple cycle is being worked on.
-The units will run for a day to be entered into the capacity market.
-The rest of the plant, such as efficiencies, will be worked on after that.
+CFO Shawa responded that the normal 12-month value is \$1.2M to \$1.5M and during COVID-19 it has doubled, but that was projected to happen